jpartlow/kvm_automation_tooling/REFERENCE.md

 Data type: `String`

-The unique identifier for the cluster.
+The identifier for the cluster.

 ##### `vm_specs`

 Data type: `Array[Kvm_automation_tooling::Vm_spec]`

-The compact vm specification used by the plan.
+The array of vm specifications received by the plan.

 ##### `image_results`